 My earliest aspiration was to be extraordinary.
 At the same time, I aspired to be ordinary.
 I came to practice with both aspirations; they coexisted.
-The vision of an ordinary, simple human life, going to work every day, being a responsible citizen, maybe a parent, was deeply embedded.
-Simultaneously, the vision of an extraordinary me was also inside.
-Being extraordinary meant being better than others; being ordinary meant being one with others.
+The vision of an ordinary, simple human life, going to work every day, being a responsible citizen, vision of an extraordinary me was also inside.
+Being extraordinary me was also inside.

+meant being better than others; being ordinary meant being one with others.
 It has taken a long time to realize that practice is not about proving one or the other, but about becoming whole, finding the integration of the two.